usds/medicaid-renewals-playbook/ex-parte-renewals/social-security-numbers.md

 ## What this looks like

-The following failure reasons may be symptoms of SSN issues:
+The following failure reasons may be symptoms of SSN challenges:
   - "No SSN"
   - "Missing SSN"
   - "Cannot query income data sources"